sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ###	Dashboard:
 - A personalized dashboard for each user displaying relevant information.
-- Notifications for selling and buying the animals, variety of grooming products, upcoming vet appointments, vaccination reminders, and wellness tips.
+- Notifications for selling and buying the animals, variety of grooming products, upcoming vet appointments, vaccination reminders, available trainer and wellness tips.

-###	Pet Health Records:
-- An organized repository for storing and updating pet health records.
-- Integration with veterinary systems for automated updates.

 ###	Appointment Scheduling:
-- A calendar feature for scheduling and managing vet appointments.
+- User can schedule and manage vet appointments.
+- User can also schedule and manage trainer for the pets.
 - Notifications for upcoming appointments and follow-ups.

-###	Wellness Tips and Articles:
-- A section providing educational content on pet health, nutrition, and well-being.
-- Regularly updated articles and tips for pet owners.
+## Payment Gateway
+- System will allow all the payment methods that users can choose to pay for their purchase regarding pets and products.
+- System  would focus on providing a wide range of convenient and secure payment options, such as cash, credit/debit cards, mobile payments, and digital wallets.
+- The system should also allow users to choose their preferred payment method and provide them with real-time receipts and notifications.

 ###	Emergency Information:
 - A section for storing emergency contact details and vet information.